 You could stay on the riverside path, passing a footbridge over the river where there is a wooden sculpture9 on the way out to Castle Road, but if you want to break for refreshment in the Lullingstone Café veer right past a children's playground to the front of the Visitor Centre; afterwards, go out on its short driveway.
 Either way, where this drive comes out onto the road, continue through a wooden kissing gate onto a signposted permissive footpath (not the path or horse ride coming down from the country park).

 Follow this broad path as it runs parallel to Castle Road, with a large lavender field beyond the fence on your right.
 In 250m a wide gap in the hedge on your left would let you cross the road and detour into Castle Farm, whose Hop Shop sells local farm produce and snacks.
-At the end of the permissive path go down a few steps and cross the road carefully (slightly to the left) to pick up the continuation of the DVP, a broad path between farm fields (including hops on the left and more lavender fields in the distance).
+At the end of the permissive path go down a few steps and cross the road carefully (slightly to the left) to pick up the continuation of the DVP, a broad path between farm fields (with hops on the left and more lavender fields behind them).

 Follow this well-defined path across several fields, going through a line of poplars and over an access road along the way, to the corner of a field in front of a line of trees.
-Go through a wooden kissing gate and continue along the left-hand edge of more fields, with glimpses of the river behind the trees on your left.
-After the last field a tree-lined stretch alongside the river leads to Mill Lane on the outskirts of Shoreham.
+Go through a wooden kissing gate and continue along a fenced path, with glimpses of the river behind the trees on your left.
+After another gate a tree-lined stretch alongside the river leads to Mill Lane on the outskirts of Shoreham.